TopGermany/Why_the_YoY_Fluctuation/README.md

 ## Strategic Summary

 Revenue decline in 2024 is primarily driven by declining AOV, loss of loyal customers, and underutilized cross-selling and timing strategies.
 Integrating Market Basket Analysis, Time-Based Analysis, and RFM Segmentation enables a data-driven growth strategy focused on improving order quality and long-term customer value.

+---

+## Lessons Learned from the Project

+- Applied **SQL** to analyze business performance through aggregations, time-based metrics, and revenue tracking.
+- Gained hands-on experience with **RFM segmentation** and **Market Basket Analysis** to support customer and product strategies.
+- Learned to identify **revenue trends and root causes of decline**, while ensuring data accuracy through validation checks.
+- Developed the ability to turn **data analysis into actionable business insights**, with a focus on **AOV and sustainable growth**.

+## PROJECT - TOPGERMANY